JumpiiX/argus/DESIGN_CHOICES.md

 ### Why This Approach Makes Sense

+**Time Constraint Consideration**: Given the 72-hour challenge timeline, this approach strikes the perfect balance between implementation speed and accuracy.
+For a production system with more development time, we'd implement the more sophisticated approaches outlined in the Future Improvements section.

 **What We Do:**
 - Use typical gas consumption: 150,000 units for Uniswap V4, 80,000 for Aerodrome (like knowing a typical package weighs 10 pounds)
 - Fetch real-time gas prices from the blockchain (like checking current FedEx rates)